Whatapalaver/CV_temp/README.md

 ## Dr Angela Wolff

-I am currently a Full Stack Junior Developer training with Makers Academy Bootcamp in London.
-I am looking for roles that will enable me to build on my existing experience and knowledge and am particularly keen to find roles that focus on Social Responsibility.

-I am a qualified CIMA accountant and have had a number of senior finance roles within the NHS and have extensive experience in acute finance commissioning, PbR, reference costing, SLR, patient level costing and financial planning.
-I am technically astute analyst with a strong reputation for being delivery-focussed, efficient and delivering system improvements and process reliability.
+I am an energetic and values driven individual currently training with Makers a Developer Bootcamp in London.
+I am also a qualified CIMA accountant and have had a number of Senior Finance roles within the NHS over the last 10 years.
+I have extensive experience in technical healthcare roles, covering areas such as acute finance commissioning, PbR, reference costing, SLR, patient level costing and financial planning.

+My intention is to retrain as a Developer, building on my existing strengths and expertise as a technically astute analyst with a strong reputation for being delivery-focussed and efficient, and combine this with coding knowledge to enable me to design and create software solutions.

+I am particularly motivated by the potential to harness software skills to improve areas of society whether that is health, fitness or social equality and I would like to ultimately secure a role where I will be doing meaningful, important work.

 **Tech Skills :** Ruby, tSQL, HTML, CSS, MS Excel